jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>TLS-Certificate Authority (TLS-CA)</b></td>
 <td>
 Issues TLS certificates to systems that transmit messages in a chain network.
-TLS certificates are used to secure the communication between system interactions.
+TLS certificates are used to secure the communication line between systems.
 </td>
 </tr>
 </table>